nagornik/Trivia-Game-iOS/README.md

-# Trivia-Game - Made in SwiftUI
+# Trivia-Game - made in SwiftUI

 This is a game where you choose questions category and difficulty, then pick the correct answer.